Viuleeenz/Simple_Server/README.md

 ## Updates
-2022/06/10 Server supports forwarding capabilities.
+2022/06/10 Server supports forwarding capability.
 More precisely, it's now possible through the switch `-f` to specify an endpoint to forwards **incoming POST request**